webdock-io/php-whmcs/README.md

 **Todo:**

+- Ability to specify a shell username and password which will get set up automatically when a VPS server is created, so the customer has access with SSH immediately.
 - The ability to change hardware profile as a Custom Command
 - Ensure Config Options are re-generated.
 It does not seem they are refreshed as-is.